Thursday, October 16, 2025

 What is Golf?
-A Quick Overview

 Golf is a precision sport where players use various clubs to hit a ball into a series of holes on a course in as few strokes as possible.
 It’s a game of patience, strategy, and skill — played across lush green landscapes that add a calming yet challenging atmosphere.